-Since this is mainly a money blog, I’d love to say this is a way to save money, but honestly, most of the time, I think it actually costs more to dehydrate your own fruit, particularly when you factor in the time involved.
+Since this is mainly a money blog, I’d love to say this is a great way to save money, but honestly, I think it actually costs more to dehydrate your own fruit, particularly when you factor in the time involved.

 However, for me, the lack of sugar makes the extra cost and time worth the sacrifice.